blackbird71SR/Hello-World/README.md

 -[x] **ADA**
 It is a statically typed, structured, imperative programming language that is based on Pascal.
 A team of CII Honeywell Bull that was led by Jean Ichbiah developed Ada.
 The Ada compilers are validated for mission-critical systems.
 Ada is an internationally standardized computer programming language.

+-[x]**ALGOL**
+Algorithmic Language, as it is called, is actually a family of imperative programming languages that was developed in the middle 1950s.
+It proved instrumental in the creation of programming languages like BCPL, B and C. Ole-Johan Dahl and Kristen Nygaard of the Norwegian Computing Center in Oslo were the brains behind Simula.

 -[x] **APL**
 Named after the book A Programming Language (Iverson, Kenneth E., 1962), APL is an array programming language.
 It can work simultaneously on multiple arrays of data.
 It is interpretive, interactive and a functional programming language.